fffranklin/parallel-web-crawler/README.md

 Now the crawler can load its configuration and run, but it does not know how to tell you about its results.
 Let's fix that!

-You will need to print the results to a JSON file using this format:
+So, I printed the results to a JSON file using this format:

 ### Example JSON Output